BAMresearch/bam-load-based-testing/README.md

 The function "createBuilding" determines all necessary parameters of the building model.

 Parameterized building models for the BAM Round Robin Test can be found in the folder "BuildingModels".
+All input parameters are in SI units.
+`q_design_e in Watt: - parameter has to be set, design heating power in PLC E`

+`tau_b in seconds - constant, time constant of building envelope`

+`tau_h in seconds - constant, time constant of transfer system`

+`mass_flow in kg (or l) per second (since no fluid data is used, the water density is assumed as 1 kg per l), parameter, needed for design of 2-Mass-Model`

+`t_b in °C`

 Models can be tested by using the scripts in the Example folder.